trizin/NFT-Marketplace-on-Avalanche/README.md

   let highestBidder = await this._auction.maxBidder(); // Get the highest bidder auction.highestBidder = highestBidder; // Add the highest bidder to the auction object

+  let minIncrement = await this._auction.minIncrement(); // Get the minimum increment auction.minIncrement = ethers.utils.formatEther(minIncrement); // Add the minimum increment to the auction object

   this.setState({ activeAuction: auction }); // Update the state
 }